I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtsetallocationpriority.md

 <p>This function might also return other NTSTATUS values.</p>

 ## -remarks
 <p>The following code example demonstrates how an OpenGL ICD can use <b>D3DKMTSetAllocationPriority</b> to set the priority level of a resource (and therefore all of the allocations that are associated with the resource).</p>

-<p>The following code example demonstrates how an OpenGL ICD can use <b>D3DKMTSetAllocationPriority</b> to set the priority level of a resource (and therefore all of the allocations that are associated with the resource).</p>

 ## -requirements